May. 13, 2024

 From contributor C:

 The thing about pricing is that it so much depends on what kind of work you do, what your reputation is in your area, and what your target market is.
 I try to balance my costs against what my present market will bear, and it seems to be a constantly shifting equation.
 What it boils down to is that if I get orders from 80% of my quotes, my price is too low.
 If I'm getting 10 to 20% of my quotes, too high.
-This changes from year to year due to economic conditions and other factors effecting my customers.
+This changes from year to year due to economic conditions and other factors affecting my customers.
 It's more like being a surfer than a mathematician.

 From contributor H: